 D. Reporting Violations

-Individuals who believe this policy has been violated, or who observe potential violations, are strongly encouraged to seek redress of their concerns by contacting any member of the University Dispute Resolution Committee, their supervisor, Teri Phillips, PLU’s Associate Vice President of Human Resources and Title IX Coordinator, or the Associate Director of Student Rights and Responsibilities.
+Individuals who believe this policy has been violated, or who observe potential violations, are strongly encouraged to seek redress of their concerns by contacting any member of the University Dispute Resolution Committee, their supervisor, Jennifer Childress-White, PLU’s Title IX Coordinator, Gretchen Howell, Director of Human Resources or Eva Frey, Dean of Students.
 Individuals may also choose to report sexual misconduct to law enforcement.

 The University Dispute Resolution Committee, following the Grievance Policy and Procedures, processes complaints of sex discrimination, (including, but not limited to, sexual harassment, sexual assault, and sexual violence) by employees, or sexual misconduct, when such conduct is alleged against any member of PLU’s staff, faculty or third parties, except that students who are also employees may be subject to the Student Conduct process, depending on circumstances and at the University’s discretion.
 Similar complaints against student are handled under the Code of Student Conduct and the Student Conduct Procedures.